 Processing fee: Unlike many secured cards on the market, there is no processing fee for this card.

-At publishing time, Capital One Secured MasterCard is offered through Credit.com product pages and Credit.com may be compensated if our users apply for and ultimately sign up for this card.
+At publishing time, Capital One Secured MasterCard is offered through Credit.com product pages and Credit.com is compensated if our users apply for and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.

 Image: Digital Vision